-Your Rights And Options As A Tenant
+Your Rights And Options

-Lease agreements are legally binding contracts that typically focus on the responsibilities of the tenant, however landlords have legal obligations to their tenants pursuant to both federal and state law.
+Lease agreements are legally binding contracts that typically focus on the responsibilities of the tenant.
+However, landlords have legal obligations to their tenants pursuant to both federal and state law.
 These legal rights and protections may not be expressed within the lease agreement and it is important for tenants and prospective tenants to understand their rights during the leasing process.

 Landlords are notorious for trying to take advantage of tenants following the conclusion of the lease term.
 There are federal and state consumer protection laws that provide tenants with additional legal rights and protections.
 These laws also provide tenants with a way to recover damages from their landlord in the event these rights are violated.
-Examples may include, but are not limited to:

 - Failing to conduct a timely move-out inspection in violation of Georgia law.